OPEN DAILY: 10 am-1 pm and 2-5 pm

 Varied shapes and colors of stingrays inhabit the approximately 1,000 gallon tank, some swimming placidly in the clear water as human hands dip in to gently touch them and feel their somewhat velvety surfaces.
 Others lie camouflaged in the sandy bottom, barely visible as if hiding from predators in the ocean.

 Five species of dinner-plate sized stingrays are on exhibit, ranging from the highly colorful bluespotted maskray to the mottled yellow rays that are expert at camouflaging themselves in the sandy tank bottom.

 In addition to the yellow stingrays and bluespotted maskray, visitors will see bluespotted ribbontail, Chilean and Atlantic stingrays (also known as sabina rays).
 The Zoo has more than 50 rays, and some three dozen or so will be in the touch tank at any given time.

 Next to the stingray pool, electric-colored blue chromis, neon yellow Oriental sweetlips, harlequin sweetlips, an emperor red snapper, clown fish, angel fish and dozens of others dart to and fro, an oceanic rainbow in motion.

-Interpreters will talk about the stingrays and give visitors guidance on how to gently touch them, sliding their hands along the pectoral fins, or sides, of the rays.
+Interpreters talk about the stingrays and explain how to gently touch them, sliding their hands along the pectoral fins, or sides, of the rays.
 The rays’ bodies are smooth; some might describe the sensation as feeling gel spread along a soft surface.